moq-wg/moq-transport/draft-lcurley-warp.md

 Identifies the track namespace in the ANNOUNCE message for which this response is provided.

 * Error Code:
-Identifies an integer error code for subscription failure.
+Identifies an integer error code for announcement failure.

 * Reason Phrase:
-Provides the reason for subscription error and `Reason Phrase Length` field carries its length.
+Provides the reason for announcement error and `Reason Phrase Length` field carries its length.

 ## GOAWAY {#message-goaway}